isabella232/primetime.en/help/dynamic-ad-insertion/msapi-topics/ms-insert-ads/ms-api-query-param-situation.md

 uuid: e3fae41e-9f7d-4f01-9a01-52a1d5f5dad5
 ---

-# Optional query parameters by client and situation{#optional-query-parameters-by-client-and-situation}
+# Optional query parameters by client and situation {#optional-query-parameters-by-client-and-situation}

 Beyond the basic query parameters, optional query parameters enable the manifest server to work with different clients and situations.